jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebssurrogate.html.md

     Standard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-std.html)
     instance instead.

-    To use T2 Unlimited you must use a T2 instance type e.g. `t2.micro`.
+    To use T2 Unlimited you must use a T2 instance type, e.g., `t2.micro`.
-    Additionally, T2 Unlimited cannot be used in conjunction with Spot Instances e.g. when the `spot_price` option has been configured.
+    Additionally, T2 Unlimited cannot be used in conjunction with Spot Instances, e.g., when the `spot_price` option has been configured.
     Attempting to do so will cause an error.

     !&gt; **Warning!** Additional costs may be incurred by enabling T2